Beliavsky/Fortran-Tools/README.md

 [run-fortran](https://github.com/lycantropos/run-fortran): sorts Fortran files based on modules definitions and usages, by lycantropos

 ### Compilers
+[Absoft](https://www.absoft.com/): designed to build code in the most efficient way possible, the Pro Fortran compiler utilizes advanced technology.
+This includes load balancing, AVX and OpenMP 3.1 support, AMDAL HPC scientific and engineering math library,  Parallel versions of Lapack and BLAS libraries, Fast Data Visualization, and much more.
+(C)

 [f18-llvm-project](https://github.com/flang-compiler/f18-llvm-project): fork of llvm/llvm-project for f18.
 In sync with f18-mlir and f18.

 [flang](https://github.com/flang-compiler/flang): flang (also known as "Classic Flang") is an out-of-tree Fortran compiler targeting LLVM.
 It is an open-sourced version of pgfortran, a commercial Fortran compiler from PGI/NVIDIA

 [gfortran-for-macOS](https://github.com/fxcoudert/gfortran-for-macOS): gfortran for macOS Intel, by fxcoudert.
 Gfortran installation on various platforms is discussed at [fortran-lang](https://fortran-lang.org/learn/os_setup/install_gfortran).

+[Lahey Fortran Professional v7.9 Windows](https://www.lahey.com/): combines the 32/64-bit LGF Rainier compiler with the classic Lahey/Fujitsu LF95 compiler.
+LGF Rainier has full Fortran 95/90/77 compliance with extensive support for the Fortran 2003 and 2008 standards.

+[Lahey/GNU Fortran - Rainier Edition Windows 32 & 64-bit](https://www.lahey.com/): full Fortran 95/90/77 compliance with extensive support for the Fortran 2003 and 2008 standards; targets 32 and 64-bit Windows.
+Includes the automatic-parallelizing GFortran compiler, Visual Studio 2015 Shell (compatible with VS2019 & VS2017), Lahey's Exclusive Visual Studio Fortran support, Winteracter WiSK Graphics package, and more

 [lfortran](https://github.com/lfortran/lfortran): modern open-source (BSD licensed) interactive Fortran compiler built on top of LLVM.
 It can execute user's code interactively to allow exploratory work (much like Python, MATLAB or Julia) as well as compile to binaries with the goal to run user's code on modern architectures such as multi-core CPUs and GPUs.